 2.2: Training procedures should be uploaded onto the National Endoscopy Database.

-Evidence: Very low; Recommendation: Strong;

-Agreement: 100%

-The establishment and evolution of the National Endoscopy Database (NED) is an important initiative for UK endoscopy.12 The data from NED will be used to populate trainees' individual portfolios and ultimately reduce the time required to develop the trainees' JETS portfolios.
+The establishment and evolution of the National Endoscopy Database (NED) is an important initiative for UK endoscopy.
+The data from NED will be used to populate trainees' individual portfolios and ultimately reduce the time required to develop the trainees' JETS portfolios.
 Accuracy of data input will be essential for accurate recording of training and both trainers and trainees will need to ensure that procedures performed outside the normal endoscopy environment (eg, emergencies in theatre) are captured accurately.